gargpriyank/IBM-Edge-Workshop/README.md

 ## Sandbox Roles

-- Sandbox Administrator – Provision OpenShift cluster and install IBM Edge Application Manager (IEAM).
+- Sandbox Administrator – Provision OpenShift cluster and install IEAM.
 - Node Administrator – Deploy and manage workloads on the edge node.
-- Node Owner – Register the edge node with IBM Edge Application Manager (IEAM).
+- Node Owner – Register the edge node with IEAM.
 - Developer - Develop and publish service.

 > Note: All these roles can be fulfilled by a single person, if needed.